wkdtjsgur100/wkdtjsgur100.github.io/_posts/2020-06-04-selenium-change-ip-en.md

 driver.quit()
 ```

-The execution result is like this.
+The result from this execution is as follows:

 ``` shell
 . . .